Terms of Business

 We are covered by the Financial Services Compensation Scheme (‘FSCS’).
 You may be entitled to compensation from the scheme if we cannot meet our obligations.
 This depends on the type of business and the circumstances of the claim.

-- Investments – most types of investment business are covered for up to a maximum of £85,000 for firms declared in default after 1st January 2010.
+- Investments – eligible claims related to most types of investment business are covered for up to 100% of a claim up to a maximum of £85,000 per person per firm.

-- Insurance – in the majority of cases, eligible claims about the advising and arranging of protection products are covered for 90% of the claim, without any upper limit.
+- Non Investment Insurance – in the majority of cases, eligible claims related to advising and arranging of protection products are covered for either 90% or 100% of the claim, without any upper limit.

 Legal and Accounting